Meet In Office, Online or Onsite

 Now Serving DC and FL Clients!

 Clinical Hypnosis is one of various mental health treatment options available to clients/consumers/patients seeking help.
 Not all clinical hypnosis methods are the same, however.
-As a treatment method, hypnosis can be effective with addictions, compulsions, anxiety disorders, post traumatic stress disorder, depression, grief, childhood trauma, and it can be helpful in the treatment of sexual disorders and eating disorders.
+As a treatment method, hypnosis can be effective with addictions, compulsions, anxiety disorders, post traumatic stress disorder, smoking cessation, depression, grief, childhood trauma, and it can be helpful in the treatment of sexual disorders and eating disorders.

 Not all mental health professionals are trained in hypnosis; mental health consumers seeking clinical hypnotherapy, should ask their provider if the option is available, what the costs are, and what outcomes can be expected.
 There are common myths associated with “clinical hypnosis” and myths influence perceptions of the approach; the biggest and most common question is whether or not it really, or always works.

 Effectiveness of hypnotherapy is linked to the skill of the professional, and the interest and desire of the client who elects to participate.
 Credible articles can be found covering the topic (for example the professionals at WebMD discuss hypnosis in a way that is easy to digest).

 People who disagree with the hypnotherapy method (and any other kinds of talk therapy methods for that matter), whether it is hypnosis or behavioral, cognitive, emotive, expressive, solutions based, experiential, etc. etc. will generally not benefit as well compared to those who agree with the method.